-FTLs must meet the minimal Personal Equipment requirement as specified in the ASRC Operations Manual.
+Possess proper equipment as outlined in the ASRC Operations Manual.
 The official reference for this list is the Operations Manual.
-The list when this edition of the Training Standards was published was follows:
+The list when this edition of the Training Standards was published was as follows:

 - 1. Appropriate clothes and footgear for both fair and foul weather; - 2.
-Water container of one- to two- liter capacity; - Day pack (knapsack will be sufficient);
+Water container of one- to two- liter capacity;

+- 3. Day pack (knapsack will be sufficient);

 - 4. Five large, heavy-duty plastic trash bags;

 - 5. Food for 48 hours;

-- Headlamp (or flashlight) and second light source;
+- 6. Headlamp (or flashlight) and second light source;

-- Lighter, matches and candle, or equivalent WATERPROOF fire source;
+- 7. Lighter, matches and candle, or equivalent WATERPROOF fire source;

 - 8. Knife;

 - 9. Compass;

 - 10. Personal First Aid Kit;

 - 11. WATERPROOF pen/pencil and paper;

 - 12. Whistle; and

 - 13. Two pairs plastic or vinyl examination gloves.